Jaehoon-Sung/jaehoon-sung-html-masterbook/03. Revisiting HTML attributes/README.md

 <img src="../02.
 Basic HTML tags/GitHub_Logo.png" alt="Github logo" width="50%" height="auto" />
 <img src="../02.
 Basic HTML tags/GitHub_Logo.png" alt="Github logo" width="100px" height="auto" />
 ```

+## Style attributes

+`style` attribute is used to style HTML elements.
+As mentioned above, we are strongly encouraged to control the design and styles of HTML elements using `CSS` external file, not inline CSS styling using `style` attribute.

+Please see `04-style-attributes.html` to see some inline CSS style.
+If you want to learn about inline CSS, internal CSS, and external CSS styles, please see my css-masterbook.

 ## Do we memorize all of these global and local attributes?